nswaswaJim/oahuv1/pages/about.md

 ** Why videos? ** <br>
 Because video is better suited to capture the wide area of the surroundings.
-Which is not always necessary, and for example I'm quite pleased with how the Manoa Falls pic turned out.<br>
+Which is not always necessary, and for example I'm quite pleased with how the Manoa Falls pic turned out.
+Plus, video will lay the foundation for the future upgrade to 4D AR, coming soon...<br>
 So video does a slightly better job of putting the viewer in the scene.
 Videos are generally too large and laborious to email, hence a site to collect them in one place for sharing.
 And while I'm at it, collect pics, stories, and other stuff.

 <p><img src="../images/muhabura.jpg" height="300" title="Muhabura, the guide" /><br /></p>